fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubConsumerGroup.md

 ```

 ## DESCRIPTION
-The **New-AzureRmEventHubConsumerGroup** cmdlet creates a new consumer group for the specified Event Hub.
+The **New-AzureRmEventHubConsumerGroup** cmdlet creates a consumer group for the specified Event Hub.

 ## EXAMPLES

-### Example 1
+### Example 1: Create a consumer group for the specified Event Hub
 ```
-PS C:\> New-AzureRmEventHubConsumerGroup -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -EventHubName MyEventHubName -ConsumerGroupName MyConsumerGroupName
+PS C:\> New-AzureRmEventHubConsumerGroup -ResourceGroupName "MyResourceGroupName" -NamespaceName "MyNamespaceName" -EventHubName "MyEventHubName" -ConsumerGroupName "ConsumerGroup001"
 ```

-Creates the consumer group `MyConsumerGroupName` in the Event Hub `MyEventHubName`, scoped to the namespace `MyNamespaceName`, with resource group `MyResourceGroupName`.
+Creates the consumer group named ConsumerGroup001 in the Event Hub named MyEventHubName that is scoped to the namespace named MyNamespaceName.

 ## PARAMETERS